Home studio, 2025

 Selling on the streets of Tucson, 2024

-Me with beautiful community members and painters of Cehcum, Guatemala
+Beautiful community members of Cehcum, Guatemala

-My first Commercial Commission in Tucson, 2020
+Commercial Commission in Tucson, 2023

 I still dream of going to foreign places and painting what I might discover.
 I sometimes think about actually getting a degree in something.
-Until then, I live each day grateful for my family, my chosen family and for this beautiful planet.
+Until then, I live each day grateful for my chosen family and for this beautiful planet.

 Two paintings of mine featured in the Permanent Collection at the Presques Isle’s Reed Art Gallery at The University of Main.
 Courtesy of the late and amazing David Hitchcock and his family.